A ventricular septal defect (VSD) — sometimes referred to as a hole in the

 The right and left ventricles of the heart are separated by shared wall, called

 the ventricular septum.
-Kids with a VSD have an opening in this wall.
+People with a VSD have an opening in

 When the heart beats, some of the blood in the left ventricle (which has been